 Tasted three times - last time in January 2017.
 Consistent notes.
 What a jaw-dropping wine!
-My friend told me that this wine stole his heart, but obviously it took mine too.
+My friend told me that this wine stole his heart, but it took mine too.
 Wonderful, penetrating, extremely intense and deep nose of black cherries and grated Valrhona chocolate.
 Paul Pontalier said that the nose of this wine reminded him of 1953 Margaux and I couldn't agree more!
 Did taste this wine in 1990 and the fragrance of it is sensational.
-Back to 2009 – great distinction, seamless, sophisticated, extremely long with many layers and with a lingering velvety aftertaste.
+Back to 2009 – remarkable distinction, seamless, sophisticated, extremely long with many layers and with a lingering velvety aftertaste.
 Flamboyant and breathless wine.
-5 and a half year later since the last tasting of this wine, in January 2017, it is still a true paradise/eternal flame.
+Five and a half year later since the last tasting of this wine, in January 2017, it is still a genuine paradise/eternal flame.
 Possibly the best 1.Growth in this vintage.

 2008 Margaux 97p

 Tasted three times - last time in September 2011.
 Consistent notes.
 I own a few bottles of this wine and was curious to see how it fared.
-It started with great notes of cherries, freshness, seamless structure and great minerality.
-Not as flamboyant as 2009, but still classy and stylish wine with a great personality.
+It started with great scents of cherries, freshness, seamless structure and great minerality.
+Not as flashy as 2009, but still classy and stylish wine with a great personality.
 Wonderfully balanced and with excellent acidity.
 After tasting it, I've every reason to jump with joy, having purchased this wine primeur at 1/5 of the price of 2009 vintage or 1/7 of the price of 2010 vintage.

 2007 Margaux 92p